Back to employers

 To explore career options in the industry take a look at our Careers in Construction online booklet here

 Careers Support from Master Builders Victoria

 These hands-on roles are obtained by completing an apprenticeship, which is a three to four year course, involving on-the-job work with an employer as well as intermittent training with a Registered Training Organisation.
 Possible trades could include carpentry, bricklaying, plastering and tiling to name a few.
 At the end of your apprenticeship, you’ll come out with a Certificate III level qualification in your chosen trade.
 Undertaking a trade is also a great step towards becoming a registered builder.

 Non-trade roles tend to be less hands-on and could include management positions or specialist jobs including building surveying, OHS and building design.
 These qualifications can be obtained through a number of ways.
 Depending on your area of interest this could include completing a university degree, TAFE courses or a traineeship.

 The Master Builders team has a wealth of knowledge about the various career options in the building and construction industry.
 We are able to offer guidance to students about achieving their career goals, and to careers teachers and advisers about roles in the industry.

 Career expos and school visits

-We participate in a number of careers expos and school career days across Victoria – our aim is to spread the word about the opportunities in construction as much as possible.
+We participate in careers expos and provide information to schools across Victoria – our aim is to spread the word about the opportunities in construction as much as possible.
 If you would like us to attend your expo or event, please contact us directly.

-We run our road shows at TAFEs in both metro and regional locations across Victoria.
-These road shows allow us to get face-to-face with trade apprentices and discuss how we can help them navigate through their career (along with having some cool giveaways too!).
+We run our roadshows at TAFEs in both metropolitan and regional Victoria.
+These roadshows allow us to get face-to-face with trade apprentices and discuss how we can help them navigate through their career (along with having some giveaways too!).